 In addition to teaching, Jessica is the editor of Aligned Mag, an online journal dedicated to the guru within.
 She is steeped in the evolution of yoga in the West and continues to dive deeper

-Jillian Schiavi is a 200 HR RYS vinyasa teacher who began her teaching journey in 2010 at Yoga to the People NYC.
+Jewel City Yoga Director, Jillian Schiavi is a 200 HR ERYS vinyasa teacher who began her teaching journey in 2010 at Yoga to the People NYC.
 Since then, she's taught in Massachusetts, Chicago, Oakland, and Brooklyn, and brings her experience, insight, and intuition to her teaching style.
-An artist and writer, her creativity also informs her sequencing, instruction, and the emphasis she places on moving with the breath.
+An artist and writer, her creativity also informs her sequencing, instruction, and the emphasis she places on pranayama, and moving gracefully with breath.
 She loves connecting to the community of students in her classes, and believes that yoga is most effective when practiced off the mat and out in the world.

 Julia Arenson has been practicing Hatha yoga since childhood and has been a certified yoga instructor for 21 years.
 She is a DONA-trained Birth and post-partum doula, an aspiring birth educator through CEA-MNY and specializes in prenatal yoga, breath-centered Vinyasa flow and Parent-Baby yoga.